Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Introduction

 The proactive NP detector game is modeled using a signaling game framework \cite{cho1987signaling_game_stable_equil}.
 The attacker is the sender who can observe the underlying true hypothesis and its associated distribution of messages.
 The detector is the receiver who does not know the true hypothesis and makes a decision based on the message sent by the attacker who aims to mislead the decision.
 The detector is aware of the possible presence of the attacker and proactively infers true hypothesis using a Bayesian approach.
 The analysis of the equilibrium shows that the attacker's policies change not only the probability distributions of messages at different regions but the detector's regions of rejection as well.
-The attacker enlarges the proactive detector's uncertainty area significantly by interpolating the two original distributions followed by a scaling factor to make them less distinguishable.
-Although the performance of the proactive NP detector, according to EROC curves, is inferior to the classical NP detector due to the distortion of messages, it outperforms the passive NP detector thanks to her utilization of the attacker's strategies.
+The attacker enlarges the proactive detector's uncertainty area significantly by interpolating the two original distributions followed by a scaling factor to make them less distinguishable. {The EROC curves show that the proactive NP detector outperforms the passive NP detector by leveraging the attacker's strategies.}

 The results from the game-theoretic models have strong implications in building the next-generation evasion-aware detection systems.
-In particular, when the user is malicious, the attacker's strategy at equilibrium against a proactive detector has a stronger amplitude in the detector's region of rejection than the counterpart against a passive detector.
-So an evasion-aware detection system outperforms a classical counterpart in the way that the former can predict the regions of messages leading to a decision of malicious user and alter its decision rule so as to mitigate the attacker's distortion on the region of rejection, improving the chance of catching attacks that are supposed to be evasive.
+In particular, when the user is {abnormal}, the attacker's strategy at equilibrium against a proactive detector has a stronger amplitude in the detector's region of rejection than the counterpart against a passive detector.
+So an evasion-aware detection system outperforms a classical counterpart in the way that the former can predict the regions of messages leading to a decision of {abnormal} user and alter its decision rule so as to mitigate the attacker's distortion on the region of rejection, improving the chance of catching attacks that are supposed to be evasive.
 We investigate a case study of an anomaly detection system where an attacker distorts a user's event history to compromise the detection result.
 We use this study to corroborate the results and demonstrate the capability of evasion-aware detection.

 Our contributions are two-fold.
 First, we develop a holistic theory for evasion-aware detection.
 In particular, the proposed framework is solidly built on classical hypothesis testing and game-theoretic theories and characterizes the fundamental performance tradeoffs for passive and proactive detectors.
 Second, evasion-aware detection policies obtained from the analysis of sequential games provide a design paradigm for next-generation detection systems.
 Such techniques provide a novel way for the detector to process the poisonous inputs while capable of maintaining a high detection performance.